Continuous logistic Gaussian random measure fields for spatial distributional modelling: Continuity modes for (logistic Gaussian) random measure fields

 \begin{proof} First, note that under Condition~\ref{con:suff_k}, $Z$ is almost surely continuous (and hence a.s. bounded).
-This standard result of spatial statistics is recalled in Appendix, Proposition~\ref{prop:Boundedness_W}.
 It follows from it that $Y$ is almost surely in $\indpospdf(\xI; D)$.
-Now observe that we always have:
+Now observe that for any $t \in \xI$, we have: